-162. Washington to Lafayette, Headquarters, July 16, 1780, LAAR, III, 95.
+^{162.} Washington to Lafayette, Headquarters, July 16, 1780, LAAR, III, 95.

-163. To Lafayette, Preakness, July 27, 1780, LAAR, III, 112.
+^{163.} To Lafayette, Preakness, July 27, 1780, LAAR, III, 112.

-164. July 16, 1780, quoted in LAAR, III, 120n.
+^{164.} July 16, 1780, quoted in LAAR, III, 120n.

-altered some of the French positions slightly and one significantly.
+should abandon its camp on the island of Rhode Island and re-situate on the mainland around Providence.
+Finally, he explained that the expeditionary force must move immediately before the weather changed.
+Lafayette altered some of the French positions slightly and one significantly.
 Admiral Ternay made it perfectly clear that he would not take his ships into New York harbor "under any circumstances."
-Lafayette incorrectly recorded Ternay's position as "If the French fleet is equal to that of the enemy, it will fight at once for superiority; if it is superior, it will with all speed take the French troops from Rhode Island and carry them into the bay designated for the landing" at New York City.
+Lafayette incorrectly recorded Ternay's position as "If the French fleet is equal to that of the enemy, it will fight at once for superiority; if it is superior, it will with all speed take the French troops from Rhode Island and carry them into the bay designated for the landing" at New York City.165

 Lafayette understood correctly that the French commanders were unhappy with him.
-They considered him "too American."
-They explained to Minister Luzerne that after agreeing on all points, Lafayette had altered some of them significantly.
+They considered him "too American."166 They explained to Minister Luzerne that after agreeing on all points, Lafayette had altered some of them significantly.
 Influenced by "some hotheaded persons, he proposes extravagant things to us" that would endanger everyone.
 He was motivated by political considerations that called for immediate and swift action.
 None of Lafayette's radical proposals appeared in Washington's letters to the French commanders.
 They were "infinitely satisfied" with Washington's dispatches.
-In the future they would deal directly with the American commander-inchief; not with "some young and ardent persons . . . around him."
-They had not responded to Lafayette's letter.
-167
+In the future they would deal directly with the American commander-in-chief; not with "some young and ardent persons . . . around him."
+They had not responded to Lafayette's letter.167

 When he heard about the French commanders' complaint, Lafayette wrote an apology-a very strange apology.
 Everything in the letter, he said, was true, and Washington agreed with everything in the letter.
 The political opinions should have been left for Minister La Luzerne to handle, but Luzerne agreed with everything that Lafayette had written.
-Lafayette would try to do better in the future and he would try to arrange a meeting between them and Washington.
+Lafayette would try to do better in the future and

-165. In camp before Dobbs Ferry, August 9, 1780, LAAR, III, 131-36.
-166. Lafayette to the Chevalier de La Luzerne, In camp near Tappan, August 11, 1780, LAAR, III, 137.
+^{165.} In camp before Dobbs Ferry, August 9, 1780, LAAR, III, 131-36.

+^{166.} Lafayette to the Chevalier de La Luzerne, In camp near Tappan, August 11, 1780, LAAR, III, 137.

-167. The Comte de Rochambeau to the Chevalier de La Luzerne, Newport, August 14, 1780, LAAR, III, 141.
+^{167.} The Comte de Rochambeau to the Chevalier de La Luzerne, Newport, August 14, 1780, LAAR, III, 141.